 We realize that the location of the Surround channel is generally set by the architecture of the room.
-However, if you have some flexibility in locating your Surrounds, we suggest that you use WASP to find the Zone of Neutrality.
+However, if you have some flexibility in locating your Surrounds, we suggest that you use the Wilson Setup Procedure (WASP) to find the Zone of Neutrality.
 Be sure to listen for room modes and frequency response peaks or dips.